hb9kns/cronwatch/README.md

 they can monitor each other,
 and this is where `croncrowd.sh` comes into play.

-`croncrowd.sh` runs on each participating machine, publishes (on some externally accessible and www-served directory) a short beacon file, tries to get the corresponding beacon file from all other machines, and checks whether their timestamps are not too distant in the past.
+`croncrowd.sh` runs on each participating machine, publishes (in some externally accessible directory) a short beacon file, tries to get the corresponding beacon file from all other machines, and checks whether their timestamps are not too distant in the past.
 Based on that, it can generate and send a report (if all is fine) or a warning message to a receiving address, to alert